Suat Serdar

-Suat Serdar (born 11 April 1997) is a German professional footballer who plays as a midfielder for Bundesliga club Hertha BSC.
+Suat Serdar (born 11 April 1997) is a German professional footballer who plays as a midfielder for Serie A club Hellas Verona.

 Club career

 Mainz

-Serdar made his Bundesliga debut on 18 September 2015 against TSG 1899 Hoffenheim replacing Yunus Mallı after 88 minutes in a 3–1 home win.
+Serdar made his Bundesliga debut on 18 September 2015 against TSG Hoffenheim replacing Yunus Mallı after 88 minutes in a 3–1 home win.

-Schalke
+Schalke 04

 On 17 May 2018, it was announced that Serdar would be joining Schalke 04 on a four-year contract.
 Many people consider that Serdar was Schalke's best player during the 2019/20 season.

-Hertha
+Hertha BSC

 On 15 June 2021, Serdar signed a five-year contract with Hertha BSC.
 He made his debut in the DFB-Pokal first round against SV Meppen, as Hertha advanced following a late goal in a 1–0 victory.
-His league debut followed on 15 August in a 3–1 loss away against 1.
-FC Köln.
+His league debut followed on 15 August in a 3–1 loss away against FC Köln.
 He tested positive for SARS‑CoV‑2 amid its pandemic.

+Hellas Verona

+On 22 August 2023, Serdar was loaned with an option to buy to Hellas Verona, where he played 26 games and gave two assists.
+He was a key player in Hellas' midfield, helping them to avoid relegation with a match to spare and securing top flight football for the sixth time in a row.
+After the end of the season, the Scaligeri decided to trigger the buy option and sign him on a permanent transfer for the term of four years.

 International career

+Born in Germany, Serdar is of Turkish descent.
 He represented Germany at the U16, 17, 18, 19 and 20 levels.

 He made his Germany national team debut on 9 October 2019 in a friendly against Argentina.
 He replaced Serge Gnabry in the 72nd minute.